-3) significant results

-- ➤ ICARDA accessions were successfully screened in FHB field irrigated nurseries in China. - ➤ Selected ICARDA accessions were successfully screened for FHB in greenhouses. - > Several experimental lines with FHB resistance from wild relative and Tunisian sources of resistance were evaluated in yield trials for agronomic and quality traits.

-4) key outcomes or other achievements
+- 3) significant results - ICARDA accessions were successfully screened in FHB field irrigated nurseries in China. - Several experimental lines with FHB resistance from wild relatives and Tunisian sources of resistance were evaluated in yield trials for agronomic and quality traits - 4) key outcomes or other achievements

 Using wild relatives and unadapted germplasm normally is associated with linkage drag.
-However, from crossing adapted lines to various sources of unadapted moderately resistant accessions, several experimental lines with lower linkage drag were selected and evaluated in yield trials.
+However, from crossing adapted lines to various sources of un-adapted moderately resistant accessions, several experimental lines with lower linkage drag were selected and evaluated in yield trials.